 Veterinarians work to improve the health of household pets, as well as animals in laboratories, on farms and in zoos.
 They're skilled at treating and diagnosing dysfunctions and diseases in such animals, which may include using preventative measures, surgery and sophisticated technology.
 They also spend a great deal of time interacting with pet owners, offering advice on feeding, grooming and breeding.

-Employment settings for veterinarians include group or individual clinical practices, government agencies, research laboratories and universities.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment of veterinarians was expected to increase by 12 percent between 2012 and 2022, which is as fast as the average among all U.S. occupations (www.bls.gov).
+Employment settings for veterinarians include group or individual clinical practices, government agencies, research laboratories, and universities.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment of veterinarians was expected to increase by 9 percent between 2014 and 2024, which is faster than average among all U.S. occupations (www.bls.gov).
 Vets who are willing to work in rural settings where there's less competition may find more opportunities.

-According to the BLS, veterinarians earned an average annual wage of $96,140 in May 2013.
-The upper 10 percent earned $149,530 or more per year, while the lowest paid 10 percent earned $53,270 or less.
-The scientific research and development and employment services industries were the highest-paying employers of veterinarians, paying average salaries of more than $127,000 per year.
+According to the BLS, veterinarians earned an average annual wage of $99,000 in May 2015.
+The upper 10 percent earned $158,260 or more per year, while the lowest 10 percent earned $53,210 or less.
+The management of companies and enterprises industry was the highest paying employers of veterinarians, paying average salaries of $130,430 per year.